apt-get build-dep php4

 pfpro PayFlowPro

-Add the following line to the CFLAGS
+Add the following line to the CFLAGS in the

-rule in debian/rules
+configure-apache-stamp rule in debian/rules:

 --with-pfpro=shared,/usr/local \